Step 2: Choose a Toolkit or Article.

 This article provides information on assistive technology that could be provided for disabled Texans by Medicaid.
 It is excerpted from a paper by the National Assistive Technology (AT) Advocacy Project of Neighborhood Legal Services, Inc.

 This article contains information about your rights to birth control in the context of access, health insurance, and programs to help you get birth control.
-This content comes from Jane's Due Process, the Texas Department of Health and Human Services, and Healthcare.gov.
+This content was compiled from Jane's Due Process, the Texas Department of Health and Human Services, and Healthcare.gov.

 This article provides answers to what a debt collector can and can not do to your social security or VA benefits.
 This article was written by the Consumer Financial Protection Bureau.